willnotwish/pi-pico-experiments/docs/spi.md

 ### SPI protocol
 I connected a cheap, supposedly-SPI capable OLED to the pico, ran some sample code -- and nothing whatsoever happened!
 I couldn't get anything to display.

 Because I am trying to understand how SPI works, I decided to monitor the SPI hardware on the pico with my Rigol scope.
 In order to make things as simple as possible I disconnected the OLED and just looked at the SPI clock and data out (that's COPI -- formerly MOSI) lines.
-They look to be working OK.
+They look to be working OK.s